jimzhang629/DSCI400-Project/README.md

 3. To run LSTM.py and generate predictions for a target indicator, import LSTM.py and call LSTM_predictions.
 The function requires a target indicator (string) and your data (dataframe) as input.
 4. To run VectorAutoRegression.py and generate predictions for a target indicator, import VectorAutoRegression.py and call forecast_VAR_filename.
 The function requires a filepath (string) to the csv containing the data, as well as a target indicator (string).
 The function also has an optional paramater, granger_lag (integer), which is 5 by default.
 It does not require the data to have been wrangled yet, as the module automatically does so.
 This function outputs the forecasted series for the target indicator.

+The Jupyter Notebooks under the demo folder are examples from previous iterations of development on how to run code.

 ## Dependencies
 For a list of necessary packages and package versions, see requirements.txt.